ppy/osu-wiki/CONTRIBUTING.md

-thanks for contributing to the osu!wiki.
+Thanks for contributing to the osu!wiki.

 To help you get started on the right track, check out the following resources to help you get started:

 - [The Article Style Guide](https://new.ppy.sh/wiki/Article_Style_Guide) for the styling standards in wiki.

-- [The Getting Started Guide](https://new.ppy.sh/wiki/osu!wiki_contribution_guide) _(If you are a new here, you should read this first)_.
+- [The Getting Started Guide](https://new.ppy.sh/wiki/osu!wiki_contribution_guide) _(New to the GitHub workflow?, you should read this first)_.